monkeyraptor/compare_2_arrays/README.md

 - For invalid input, it will generate ~~**error** `string`~~ empty array `[]` for each object property.

+## For better output

+The input arrays should be sorted first before getting processed.

 ## Additional script for removing duplicates in each array

 You can also use [`remove duplicates`](https://github.com/monkeyraptor/remove_duplicates) to remove duplications in both arrays before they are compared.
 Depends your needs though.